etwk/blog/content/lists/books.md

 - [ ] Berlin Diary (William L. Shirer)
 - [ ] Soldaten: On Fighting, Killing and Dying
 - [ ] Aftermath: Life in the Fallout of the Third Reich, 1945-1955
+- [ ] Undelivered: The Never-Heard Speeches That Would Have Rewritten History
+- [ ] An African History of Africa: From the Dawn of Civilization to Independence #must
+- [ ] Everything Must Go: The Stories We Tell About The End of the World #must
+- [ ] A Brief History Of Everyone Ever Lived #must
+- [ ] Hitler and Stalin: The Tyrants and the Second World War #must
+- [ ] The Dawn of Everything: A New History of Humanity
+- [ ] Affluence Without Abundance: What We Can Learn from the World's Most Successful Civilisation #must
+- [ ] The Chalice and the Blade: Our History, Our Future
+- [ ] The Superhero Reader (University Press of Mississippi) #must
+- [ ] Hammer And Tickle: A History Of Communism Told Through Communist Jokes
+- [ ] Against the Grain: A Deep History of the Earliest States
+- [ ] The Spartans: A Very Short Introduction (Andrew J. Bayliss)
+- [ ] Bury the Chains: Prophets and Rebels in the Fight to Free an Empire's Slaves #slavery
+- [ ] The Rise and Fall of Communism (Archie Brown)

 ## Education
 - [ ] Unequal Childhoods: Class, Race, and Family Life